lucasfrsi/react-template-ts/docs/DEVELOPER.md

 ### `Docker` & `Docker Compose`

 This project comes ready to be used with Docker, but I highly recommend having Node.js plus the NPM modules installed for local development, since it helps your code editor or IDE.
-Remember that if you use [Docker Desktop](https://www.docker.com/products/docker-desktop/), [Docker Compose](https://docs.docker.com/compose/install/) should already be installed on your machine, but if you're on a Linux machine you need to install it.
+Remember that if you use [Docker Desktop](https://www.docker.com/products/docker-desktop/), [Docker Compose](https://docs.docker.com/compose/install/) should already be installed on your machine, but if you're on a Linux machine you need to install it separately.

 To run the development server within a container you can use the following command: